Bzenec: History

-The first written mention of Bzenec is from 1015, when the local Businc Castle was conquered by Duke Oldřich.
+The first written mention of Bzenec is from 1015, when the local castle called Businc was conquered by Duke Oldřich.
 Around 1230, Bzenec became a regional centre.
 In 1330, Bzenec was first referred to as a town.
 First Jews settled here probably in the second half of the 14th century.
 The Jewish community belonged to the oldest in Moravia.

 The original castle on the hill above the town was badly damaged during the Hussite Wars and demolished in the late 15th century.
 A new late Gothic fortress was built right in the town.
 In the 16th century, it was rebuilt into a Renaissance castle.
 Until 1514, the Bzenec estate was owned by the royal chamber, although it was often pawned.

 The first reliable mentions of the Jewish community date back to the 16th century.
 The Jews were permitted to own vineyards, which, together with the town's convenient location on the trade route, were the reasons why they settled here.
 In 1605, the town was severely damaged by the army of Stephen Bocskai.
 Bzenec further suffered during the Thirty Years' War.
 The Jewish community was completely destroyed.
 The town recovered only slowly.

-When the estate was owned by Count Erdmann Kryštof Pruskovský of Pruskov, the castle was rebuilt in the Baroque style according to the design of Domenico Martinelli in 1709–1710.
+When the estate was owned by Count Erdmann Kryštof Pruskovský of Pruskov, the castle was rebuilt in the Baroque style according to the design by Domenico Martinelli in 1709–1710.
 The castle garden was rebuilt partly into a French formal garden and partly into an English park.
 In 1852, Count Vilém of Reichenbach had demolished the Baroque castle and had built a new neo-Gothic castle in 1855–1858.
 As a result, the count became very indebted, which eventually led to his suicide, and the second floor of the castle remained unfinished.